apreel-codes/form-validation/README.md

 Advice Generator This is a basic project and one of the challenges on Frontend mentor which was initially built with html/css/js but modified with ReactJs.

-Now available in a deployed mode at form-vald.netlify.app.
+Now available in a deployed mode at form-vald.netlify.app